 4. Label the shipment

-Once you’re done wrapping, add your clear and legible label on all four sides of the pallets, including as much detail as possible.
+Once you’re done wrapping, add your clear and legible label on all four sides of the pallets, including as much detail as possible when you are preparing a pallet for shipping.
 You can also place a copy of the label inside each box.
 If, however, the container is not stackable, place your label on the item.
 If they are being wrapped, be sure to label them before you do so.

 In order to ensure your inventory is as transparent as possible, we advise you to first affix labels to the side of each individual cargo box or container, rather than waiting until after you have wrapped the pallet shipment.